Padmapalita/Portfolio_Information_Retrieval/README.md

 8. run python evaluation.py

-(to run the unit testing, first edit the 'evaluation.py' file to comment out the final 2 lines:
+(to run the unit testing:
+- First edit the 'evaluation.py' file to comment out the final 2 lines:
     # evaulate = Evaluate(k=100 ,use_synonym=False, expansion=True,  train_test='test')
     # evaulate.evaluate()
 Don't forget to revert after running the unit testing.
-Also, replace the documents in Sampled_docs with the files ts1.json and ts2.json that are in Testing/Sampled_docs_testing.)
+- Replace the documents in /Spotify_Information_Retrieval/Sampled_docs with the files ts1.json and ts2.json that are in /Spotify_Information_Retrieval/Testing/Sampled_docs_testing.
+- Move the 'testing_index.pkl' and 'unittest.metadata.csv files into /Spotify_Information_Retrieval/Files/Local_pickles)

 9. run unit_testing.py